-NOTE J - RETIREMENT PLAN
+NOTE I - RETIREMENT PLAN

-Washington Global established a 401(k) retirement plan (the "Plan") for eligible employees after one year of employment.
+Washington Global established a 401(k) retirement plan (the "Plan") for eligible employees.
 Prior to the Plan, Washington Global offered a Simple IRA Plan to eligible employees after one year of service.
 The Plan allows the participants to make voluntary contributions up to the maximum amount allowable by the Internal Revenue Code.
 Washington Global matches the employee's contribution up to 4% of the employee's salary, subject to a vesting schedule.
-Total expenses related to the Plan for the year ended June 30, 2016 totaled \$11,185.
+Total expenses related to the Plan for the years ended June 30, 2017 and 2016 totaled \$18,519 and \$11,185, respectively.

-NOTE K - CONCENTRATIONS
+NOTE J - CONCENTRATIONS

 Washington Global is dependent on per-pupil funding from the District of Columbia Public School System, as authorized by the District of Columbia Public Charter School Board.
-During the year ended June 30, 2016, 73% of total support was provided by per-pupil funding.
+During the years ended June 30, 2017 and 2016, 90% and 73%, respectively, of total support was provided by per-pupil funding.